 - When the plate has run, return the plate to the levelling table, and cut out a gel slice which contains the test sample and not the reference sample.
-Transfer the gel slice to a second clean glass plate (see Note 9).
+Transfer the gel slice to a second clean glass plate (see Notes).

 - To the tube in the water bath, now add 150 ~tL of rabbit anti-bovine serum, and briefly Whirlymix to ensure even dispersion of antibody.
-Return briefly to the water bath to allow any bubbles to settle out (see Notes 10 and 11).
+Return briefly to the water bath to allow any bubbles to settle out (see Notes).

 - Pour the agarose and antibody mixture onto the second plate adjacent to the strip of gel, and allow the gel to set for 5 min.

 - Place the plate in the electrophoresis apparatus as before and run at 3.0 mA/plate overnight (1 V/cm), making sure that the sample strip is at the cathode end (i.e., protein separated in the first dimension now moves toward the anode).

 - At the end of the overnight run, precipitation peaks will be seen in the gel.
 These are not always easy to visualise and are best observed using oblique illumination of the gel over a dark background (e.g., using a dark background illuminator).

 - A more clear result can be obtained by staining these precipitation peaks with a protein stain.

 - A suitable alternative buffer is 0.1M Tris-borate, pH 7.4.

 - The pH of the barbitone buffer is carefully chosen at 8.4, close to the isoelectric point of IgG.

 - Unused agarose solution can be stored at 4°C, and then reused at a later date.
 Each time the agarose is reused, check for signs of microbial contamination.